 Charlton Manor, William the Conqueror and the Domesday Book

-The Manor of Charlton dates to well before William the Conqueror and the conquest on England in 1066 and
+Charlton dates to well before William the Conqueror and the conquest of England in 1066 and

 is referenced in the Domesday Book ("Doomsday Book") of 1086 as Cerletone (see illustration) later to